-After you have performed a semi-empirical or ab-initio geometry optimization or single point energy calculation, you can L-click Compute and choose Orbitals to display the contours of the energy levels for all orbitals or an orbital you specify.
+After you have performed a semi-empirical/ ab-initio geometry optimization or single point energy calculation, you can L-click Compute and choose Orbitals to display the contours of the energy levels for all orbitals or an orbital you specify.
 Use the Orbitals dialog box to see degeneracies and near degeneracies, HOMO-LUMO gaps, orbital occupation scheme, alpha and beta spin manifolds separately (for UHF calculations of open shell systems).
 The Isosurface-rendering tab which appears once under Options allows you to change the appearance of the contour, when it is too small or too big.

-Use the Restricted Hartree-Fock method (ab-initio) and a minimal basis set to perform a geometry optimization calculation of water and propene (a) Report and compare the dipole moment of the optimized molecules. (b) Plot the Highest occupied molecular orbital, what is the significance of the two colors in the plot? what is the energy and occupation number of the HOMO? (c) What is the significance of the two colors in the plot? (these are violet and green by default) (d) In Compute/Orbitals/Options, select the Isosurface-rendering tab and change the iso-value of the orbital contour.
-Re-plot and explain what the effect of the change is. (e) Report the total electronic energy of the molecules according to your calculations.
+Use the Restricted Hartree-Fock method (ab-initio) and a minimal basis set to perform a geometry optimization calculation of water and propene (a) Report and compare the dipole moment of the optimized molecules. (b) Plot the Highest occupied molecular orbital, what is the energy and occupation number of the HOMO? (c) What is the significance of the two colors in the plot? (these are violet and green by default) (d) In Compute/Orbitals/Options, select the Isosurface-rendering tab and change the iso-value of the orbital contour.
+Re-plot and explain what changed. (e) Report the total electronic energy of the molecules according to your calculations.

-- Build a model for the molecule. - Use section 3.3 to setup RHF method (select ab-initio in the setup menu, Basis-set-minimal (STO-3G), total charge 0, multiplicity -1, spin pairing RHF, convergence limit 10-2, iterations limit default). - Use section 4.2 to setup and perform a geometry optimization calculation (Use the Polak-Ribiere algorithm, RMS gradient of 0.01 Kcal/(Å·mol) or default cycles, select In vacuo). - Use section 5.1 to report the dipole moment of the optimized structure. - Use section 5.4 to plot the HOMO, report the energy and occupation of the Homo (for occupation number select labels in the Compute Orbitals dialog box). - Open your saved log file to report the electronic energy of the molecule.
+- Build a model for each molecule. - Use section 3.3 to setup RHF method (select ab-initio in the setup menu, Basis-set-minimal (STO-3G), total charge 0, multiplicity -1, spin pairing RHF, convergence limit 10-2, iterations limit default). - Use section 4.2 to setup and perform a geometry optimization calculation (Use the Polak-Ribiere algorithm, RMS gradient of 0.01 Kcal/(Å·mol) or default cycles, select "In vacuo"). - Use section 5.1 to report the dipole moment of the optimized structure. - Use section 5.4 to plot the HOMO, report the energy and occupation of the Homo (for occupation number select labels in the Compute Orbitals dialog box). - Open your saved log file to report the electronic energy of the molecule.